wletsou/bioinformatics/_pages/week2.md

 You should see a cleaner plot with data points spread out along a line.
 Also plot subsets of the data frame <kbd>$kinBtwn</kbd> for values of <kbd>ID1</kbd> and <kbd>ID2</kbd> restricted to each of the three populations as we did above.
 Do you still see negative kinship coefficients?

-Your new GRM <kbd>myGRM<kbd> contains estimates of the genetic relatedness between study subjects which we will use next week for association testing.
+Your new GRM <kbd>myGRM</kbd> contains estimates of the genetic relatedness between study subjects which we will use next week for association testing.
 Since we are done for now, close your genoData object:

 ```
 close(genoData)